singvir23/news-to-subway-surfers/finetuning/AWS-INIT.md

 ---

-## STEP 11 — After Training: Download or Deploy
+## After Training: Download or Deploy

 ### **Option A — Download the Model**